simias/beetle-psx-libretro/dynarec/DESIGN.md

-When JIT integration is enabled the recompiler will register every compiled block with GDB giving it a name of the form `block_0x<start_address>` where `start_address` is the address of the begining of the block in PSX memory.
+When JIT integration is enabled the recompiler will register every compiled block with GDB giving it a name of the form `block_0x<start_address>` where `start_address` is the address of the beginning of the block in PSX memory.

 For instance the first recompiled block of the BIOS will be named `block_0xbfc00000`.
 You can use this information to make sense of